Maverick (TV series): Overview

-Maverick was western created by Roy Huggins, after he was inspired by a performance of James Garner's as a joker player and hustler in an episode of Conflict called "The Man from 1997".
+Maverick was created by Roy Huggins, after he was inspired by a performance of James Garner's as a poker player and hustler in an episode of Conflict called "The Man from 1997".
 Maverick initially starred Garner as poker player Bret Maverick.
 Eight episodes into the first season, he was joined by Jack Kelly as his brother Bart Maverick, and for the remainder of the first three seasons, Garner and Kelly alternated leads from week to week, sometimes teaming up for the occasional two-brother episode.
 The Maverick brothers were both poker players from Texas who traveled the American Old West by horseback and stagecoach, and on Mississippi riverboats, constantly getting into and out of life-threatening trouble of one sort or another, usually involving money, women, or both.
 Though the Mavericks were quick to claim they were motivated by money, and made a point of humorously emphasizing their supposed belief in cowardice and avoiding hard work, in many episodes they would find themselves weighing a financial windfall against a moral dilemma.
 Their consciences always trumped their wallets since both Mavericks were intrinsically ethical, although they were not above trying to fleece someone who had clearly proven themselves to be fundamentally dishonest or corrupt.

 When Garner left the series after the third season due to a legal dispute, after which he enjoyed a successful film career, Roger Moore was added to the cast as cousin Beau Maverick.
 As before, the two starring Mavericks would generally alternate as series leads, with an occasional "team-up" episode.
 Partway through the fourth season, Garner look-alike Robert Colbert replaced Moore and played a third Maverick brother, Brent.
 No more than two series leads (of the four total for the run of the series) ever appeared together in the same episode, and most episodes featured only one.
 All two-Maverick episodes included Jack Kelly as Bart Maverick.
 For the fifth and final season, the show returned to a "single Maverick" format as it had been originally in the first seven episodes, with all the remaining new episodes starring Kelly as Bart.
 The new episodes, however, alternated with reruns from earlier seasons starring Garner as Bret.

 Budd Boetticher directed the first three episodes of the first season until sharply disagreeing with Huggins about Maverick's philosophy, which resulted in Boetticher assigning Bret Maverick's scripted lines to supporting characters and filming the result, thereby attempting to change the whole series by making Maverick into a more conventional Western hero as found in the earlier Boetticher-directed series of classic Western theatrical films starring Randolph Scott.

 Robert Altman wrote and directed the fourth season episode titled "Bolt from the Blue" starring Roger Moore as Beau Maverick.

 The show was part of the Warner Bros. array of TV Westerns, which included Cheyenne with Clint Walker, Colt .45 with Wayde Preston, Lawman with John Russell, Bronco with Ty Hardin, The Alaskans with Roger Moore, and Sugarfoot with Will Hutchins.